-- The term "project period" has been replaced with "period of performance." - There are two new eligibility requirements: 1) patients projected by service type on Form 1A: General Information Worksheet and 2) services proposed on Form 5A: Services Provided. - Information from the health center's needs assessment will continue to be evaluated in the objective review of the application; however, HRSA will rely on operational site visits and not the SAC-AA application to assess compliance of the needs assessment with Health Center Program requirements. - There are three new clinical performance measures (Depression Remission at 12 Months, Breast Cancer Screening, and HIV Screening) and one revised clinical performance measure (HIV Linkage to Care). - Competing continuation applicants will report on achievement of their previous patient target in the RESOURCES/CAPABILITIES section of the Project Narrative.
+- The term "project period" has been replaced with "period of performance." - To provide flexibility to health centers providing essential services necessary to carry out the emergency response related to COVID-19, HRSA extended periods of performance where statutorily permissible, resulting in a small number of service areas being announced for competition this fiscal year. - There are two new eligibility requirements: 1) patients projected by service type on Form 1A: General Information Worksheet and 2) services proposed on Form 5A: Services Provided. - Information from the health center's needs assessment will continue to be evaluated in the objective review of the application; however, HRSA will rely on operational site visits and not the SAC application to assess compliance of the needs assessment with Health Center Program requirements. - There are three new clinical performance measures (Depression Remission at 12 Months, Breast Cancer Screening, and HIV Screening) and one revised clinical performance measure (HIV Linkage to Care). - Competing continuation applicants will report on achievement of their previous patient target in the RESOURCES/CAPABILITIES section of the Project Narrative.